spiral/docs/components/views.md

 > We can also simply point http to another view. :)

-Now, if we will cause 404 error our view file will be rendered.
-If you already caused 404 error before it might be already pre-compiled with original view, we can reset it by either disabling cache, flushing content of "application/runtime/cache/views" (default cache directory) or by executing command "views:compile" (run with -v options to get more details) which will re-compile available view files.
+Now, if we get a 404 error, our view file will be rendered.
+If you already got a 404 error before it might be  pre-compiled already with the original view.
+We can reset it by either disabling cache, flushing the content of "application/runtime/cache/views" (default cache directory) or by executing the command "views:compile" (run with -v options to get more details) which will re-compile the available view files.

 ## View Engines
 Spiral ViewManager will be useless without providing ability to create or mount your own templating engines and compilers.
 Before we will be doing that, let's try to understand how spiral work with view files and review configuration for default spiral engine: